Earn your Doctor of Physical Therapy Degree in Just Six Years

 - LVC's DPT major is one of the few direct-admit physical therapy programs in Pa.

-- You'll learn in the new, state-of-the-art. $20 million Jeanne and Edward H. Arnold Health Professions Pavilion, is where you’ll learn the intricacies of the hum an in the cadaver anatomy lab and you’ll perform exercise testing in the Lewis Human Performance Lab.
+- Our new, $20 million learning facility, Jeanne and Edward H. Arnold Health Professions Pavilion, is where you’ll learn the intricacies of the human in the cadaver anatomy lab and you’ll perform exercise testing in the Lewis Human Performance Lab.

 - You'll be mentored by faculty who have real-world experience in pediatrics, geriatrics, orthopedics, sports medicine, neurology, acute care, and home health physical therapy.

-- A rigorous 34-week clinical education arm of the program provides live patient interaction throughout select semesters and during the fifth year summer.
+- A rigorous 30-week clinical education arm of the program provides live patient interaction throughout select semesters and during the fifth year summer.

 - You will gain experience and serve the community through the student-led C.U.R.E.
 Clinic, where students schedule and treat uninsured patients from the community entirely free of charge.